Metabolic syndrome is a health condition that everyone's talking about.

-.
+Although the first formal definition of metabolic syndrome entered medical textbooks not so long ago (1998), it is as widespread as pimples and the common cold.
 According to the American Heart Association, 47 million Americans have it.
-That's almost a staggering one out of every six people.
-The syndrome runs in families and is more common among African-Americans, Hispanics, Asians, and Native Americans.
-The risks of developing metabolic syndrome increases as you age.
+That's almost a staggering 1 out of every 6 people.
+The syndrome runs in families and is more common among African-American, Hispanic, Asian, and Native American people.
+The risk of developing metabolic syndrome increases as you age.

 Indeed, metabolic syndrome seems to be a condition that many people have, but no one knows very much about.
 It's also debated by the experts -- not all doctors agree that metabolic syndrome should be viewed as a distinct condition.